VickyHowe/Note-Taking-App/README.md

 # Note-Taking-App
 Sample of this app deployed at [https://note-taking-app-6duw.onrender.com](https://note-taking-app-6duw.onrender.com).
 Please note this is the free deployment version at this time so will need to be patient and refresh to "wake-up" the server.
+Note:Google Login not configured for deployed app.
+Hope to do this soon!

 This is a simple web application that logins a user, stores a session to avoid repleat signing in and allows a user to create notes that can be: